Type-I two-Higgs-doublet model and gravitational waves from domain walls bounded by strings: Gravitational wave signature

 \section{Gravitational wave signature}

 We expect the $U(1)_R$ symmetry to be spontaneously broken at a high scale above $10^{10}$ GeV, inspired by a high scale of right-handed neutrino masses, and the $Z_2$ symmetry to be broken at the electroweak scale.
-Hence we focus on keeping the $Z_2$ breaking scale fixed at $v_{\rm SM} = 246$ GeV, while varying the $U(1)_R$ breaking scale.\footnote{We will adopt the perfect alignment limit when calculating the domain wall energy density, as we have verified that the allowed deviation has unnoticeable impact on the gravitational wave signals.} The resulting gravitational waves from the string-wall network, calculated from evaluating Eq.~\eqref{GWformula} up to $k = 10^5$ terms, is shown in Fig.~\ref{fig:GW2hdm1} with solid lines.
-In the same plot we also show the spectrum corresponding to the pure string case, if the $U(1)_R$ symmetry were completely broken at the high scale.\footnote{This is achieved by taking the $R_c \to \infty$ limit in Eq.~\eqref{GWformula}.} Projected sensitivity (SKA \cite{Janssen:2014dka}, $\mu$-Ares \cite{Sesana:2019vho}, LISA \cite{LISA:2017pwj}, DECIGO \cite{Kudoh:2005as, Kawamura:2020pcg}, BBO \cite{Harry:2006fi}, AEDGE \cite{AEDGE:2019nxb}, AION \cite{Badurina:2019hst}, CE \cite{LIGOScientific:2016wof}, ET \cite{Hild:2008ng} and future upgrades of LVK), upper bounds (LVK \cite{LIGOScientific:2022sts, KAGRA:2021kbb, Jiang:2022uxp}) from various interferometers and recent results from pulsar timing arrays NANOGrav \cite{NANOGrav:2023gor, NANOGrav:2023hvm} and EPTA \cite{EPTA:2023sfo, EPTA:2023fyk} are shown for comparison.
-Astrophysical foregrounds for the relevant frequency range are not shown, and can be found in Ref.~\cite{Baldes:2023rqv}.
+Hence we focus on keeping the $Z_2$ breaking scale fixed at $v_{\rm SM} = 246$ GeV, while varying the $U(1)_R$ breaking scale.
+The resulting gravitational waves from the string-wall network, calculated from evaluating Eq.~\eqref{GWformula} up to $k = 10^5$ terms, is shown in Fig.~\ref{fig:GW2hdm1} with solid lines.
+In the same plot we also show the spectrum corresponding to the pure string case (achieved by taking the $R_c \to \infty$ limit in Eq.~\eqref{GWformula}), if the $U(1)_R$ symmetry were completely broken at the high scale.
+Projected sensitivity (SKA \cite{Janssen:2014dka}, $\mu$-Ares \cite{Sesana:2019vho}, LISA \cite{LISA:2017pwj}, DECIGO \cite{Kudoh:2005as, Kawamura:2020pcg}, BBO \cite{Harry:2006fi}, AEDGE \cite{AEDGE:2019nxb}, AION \cite{Badurina:2019hst}, CE \cite{LIGOScientific:2016wof}, ET \cite{Hild:2008ng} and future upgrades of LVK), upper bounds (LVK \cite{LIGOScientific:2022sts, KAGRA:2021kbb, Jiang:2022uxp}) from various interferometers and recent results from pulsar timing arrays NANOGrav \cite{NANOGrav:2023gor, NANOGrav:2023hvm} and EPTA \cite{EPTA:2023sfo, EPTA:2023fyk} are shown for comparison.
+Astrophysical foregrounds for the relevant frequency range are also shown, and will be discussed later in this section.
 Signal-to-noise ratio (SNR) at some of the detectors is tabulated in Appendix~\ref{app:snr}.